-In a large bowl, whisk together almond flour, coconut flour, whey protein, baking soda and cream of tartar.
+In a large bowl, whisk together almond flour, coconut flour, whey protein, and baking powder.

 In another large bowl, beat butter until smooth.
-Beat in granulated sweetener, lemon zest, lemon extract and stevia extract until well combined.
+Beat in granulated sweetener, lemon zest, and lemon extract until well combined.

 Beat in eggs, then half of almond flour mixture.
-Then beat in almond milk and apple cider vinegar.
+Then beat in almond milk.
 Finally beat in remaining almond flour mixture.

 Serves 20.
 Each serving has 13 g of carbs and 6 g of fiber.
 Total NET CARBS = 7 g.